mendix/docs/content/howto/extensibility/build-native-widget.md

 	![Pluggable Widget Generator input](attachments/build-native-widget/pluggable-widget-generator-input.png)

 5. Your widget will build.
-If your app has been scaffolded correctly. you will see the following message:
+If your app has been scaffolded correctly, you will see the following message:

 	`> Widget successfully built!!
 Please open Mendix Studio Pro and start playing with your new widget.`

+Note that whenever it's required to reinstall NPM package dependencies inside the scaffolded widget development project with an NPM version of 7 or higher, make sure to run the installation script with an extra flag: `npm install --legacy-peer-deps`.

 ### 3.2 Creating a Mendix Test App